aramis-lab/clinica/docs/Converters/UKBtoBIDS.md

 # `ukb-to-bids` – Conversion of the UK Biobank (UKB) to BIDS

 !!! quote "Description reproduced from the [UK Biobank webpage](https://www.ukbiobank.ac.uk/)"
     UK Biobank is a large-scale biomedical database and research resource, containing in-depth genetic and health information from half a million UK participants.
 The database is regularly augmented with additional data and is globally accessible to approved researchers undertaking vital research into the most common and life-threatening diseases.
-It is a major contributor to the advancement of modern medicine and treatment and has enabled several scientific discoveries that improve human health.
+It is a major contributor to the advancement of modern medicine it and has led to the discovery of several scientific advances and numerous treatments to improve human health.

 ## Dependencies

-If you installed the core of Clinica, this converter needs dcm2niix.
+If you installed the core of Clinica, this converter needs the `dcm2niix` package.

 ## Downloading UK Biobank

-The UK Biobank to BIDS converter requires the user to have applied to the data and to have downloaded the UK Biobank imaging and clinical data.
+The UK Biobank to BIDS converter assumes that the user has already applied to get access to the data and that the imaging and clinical data have already been downloaded locally.

-Once you have access to it, the imaging data can be downloaded and extracted using this tutorial: https://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.3.pdf, and the clinical data can be extracted using the information from this repository https://github.com/kenhanscombe/ukbtools.
+The imaging data can be downloaded and extracted using [this tutorial](https://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.3.pdf).
+The clinical data can be extracted using the information from [this repository](https://github.com/kenhanscombe/ukbtools).

-Be careful, the clinical_data.tsv needs to contain these informations about the subject: sex, year of birth, age at recruitment, age at sessions.
+Be careful, the file `clinical_data.tsv` needs to contain the following informations about the subject: sex, year of birth, age at recruitment, age at sessions.

 ## Supported modalities